jigyasa-chand/-ML-Wine-dataset/README.md

 Part2:  Cross-Validation: Evaluated the decision tree using 10-fold cross validation

-Improvement Strategies:Improved decision tree algorithm using below:
+Part 3: Improvement Strategies:Improved decision tree algorithm using below:
 • Use Gini index instead of entropy
 • Use multi-way split (instead of binary split)
 • Use multivariate split (instead of univariate)